-James Latta is the Chief Operating Officer for the New Pennsylvania Project.
+James Latta is the Chief Financial Officer for the New Pennsylvania Project.
 A lifelong resident of the city of Philadelphia, James knows the importance of registering, encouraging, and activating those who feel that they have no reason to participate in politics and government.
 James is passionate about building effective, impactful, and sustainable organizations that can do this important work, year after year.
 He has served in various positions in non-profits, politics, and government, most recently as Operations Director for the Pennsylvania Democratic Party.
-James is a graduate of the MBA program at the University of Pennsylvania’s Wharton School, and resides in Philadelphia with his wife.
+James is a graduate of the MBA program at the University of Pennsylvania’s Wharton School and resides in Philadelphia with his wife.

+Katy Personette is the Director of Development & Policy with the New Pennsylvania Project.
 Katy is passionate about advocating for social justice issues and bringing that spark of activism and engagement on policies to folks in Pennsylvania and beyond.
-Previously, she was the Deputy Director of Campaigns with PA Budget and Policy Center, focusing on the We The People-PA campaign where she advocated for progressive policies including a fair share tax, adequate and equitable funding for K-12 education, fair housing and a fair return for work among others by calling for bold action from state lawmakers.
+Previously, she was the Deputy Director of Campaigns with the PA Budget and Policy Center, focusing on the We The People-PA campaign where she advocated for progressive policies including a fair share tax, adequate and equitable funding for K-12 education, fair housing, and a fair return for work among others by calling for bold action from state lawmakers.
 Katy worked with partners and community leaders to organize and build power across the state to win economic justice and build a stronger, healthier, and more just future for all Pennsylvanians.
 Katy graduated from Kutztown University where she studied Anthropology and Sociology.
 After realizing her passion for political activism, she transitioned out of the corporate world and started as a statewide community health organizer for PA Health Access Network.
-Katy loves baseball, her favorite team being the New York Yankees, Coldplay and cuddling with her dog Nova.
+Katy loves baseball, her favorite team being the New York Yankees, Coldplay, and cuddling with her dog Nova.